Is Factoring Your Receivables a Good Idea a Small Business Owner?

 - 100% remote application and funding process

-- Debt-free financing with up to 93% cash advances based on your current receivable balance
+- Debt-free financing with up to 93% cash advances based on your current accounts receivable balance

 When your business needs working capital, receivable factoring is the answer.
 With more risk management tools, you can secure working capital to grow your business.
 Once you sell invoices to Bankers Factoring, we protect unpaid receivables from customer default.
 Sell your receivables, receive protected working capital, and rely on our regular cash flow solutions to grow your company.